notmahi/miniBET/README.md

 It should take about 50 minutes to train on a single GPU, and have a final performance of ~3.2 conditioned tasks on average.

 ## Citation
-If you use this code in your research, please cite the appropriate following papers:
+If you use this code in your research, please cite the following papers whenever appropriate:

 ```
 @inproceedings{